 The OOH was never intended to be digitized.
 So the government set up a sister program called O*Net.
 O*Net provides much more functionality than simply looking up job titles.
 For instance, you can explore careers based on skills or interests you may have.
 Also, its entries provide great detail about what is required of you from certain job titles.

 The OOH contains information about job descriptions, responsibilities, and even career paths and compensation for most jobs.
 Each occupation description is divided into main sections, including the following:

 Significant Points: This section summarizes the key characteristics of the position.

 Nature of the Work: To find out what a person in that occupation actually does, look at the Nature of the Work section.
 You can find the best general keywords there.

-Training, Other Qualifications, and Advancement: Use this section to look for words to describe your education and training.
+How to become…: Use this section to look for words to describe your education and training.